awsdocs/aws-lambda-developer-guide/doc_source/kafka-hosting.md

 When you create a Kafka cluster using a non\-AWS provider, you receive the connection information for your cluster\.
 This information includes the Kafka cluster hostname, topic name, Simple Authentication and Security Layer/Salted Challenge Response Authentication Mechanism \(SASL/SCRAM\) user name and password, and bootstrap server host\-port pairs\.

-For more information about using a non\-AWS hosted Apache Kafka cluster, see [Using Lambda with Self\-managed Apache Kafka](kafka-smaa.md)\.
+For more information about using a non\-AWS hosted Apache Kafka cluster, see [Using Lambda with self\-managed Apache Kafka](kafka-smaa.md)\.

 ## Using Amazon MSK<a name="kafka-hosting-msk-using"></a>